Drayage in ecommerce is exceptionally critical.

 7. Drop fees

-Drop fees are incurred when the trucking company delivers the container to a distribution center but cannot offload immediately, so they have to come back to do it.
+Drop fees are incurred when the trucking company delivers the container to a distribution centre but cannot offload immediately, so they have to come back to do it.

 8. Detention fees